lfoppiano/streamlit-pdf-viewer/README.md

 # streamlit-pdf-viewer

-Component allowing the visualisation and manipulation of PDF documents in streamlit
+Streamlit component that allows the visualisation and enrichment of PDF documents

-**Work in progress**

-We are early in the development, looking for contributors.
+**Work in progress**: We are early in the development, and we appreciate new contributors.

 Currently, it has been tested on Chrome and Firefox.
+You can see an [application](https://github.com/lfoppiano/structure-vision) in action [here](https://structure-vision.streamlit.app/).

 ![screenshot.png](docs/screenshot.png)

-You can see an [application](https://github.com/lfoppiano/structure-vision) in action [here](https://structure-vision.streamlit.app/).

 ## Getting started